hercules-ci/blog.hercules-ci.com/_posts/2019-08-22-pre-commit-git-hooks-for-nix.md

 ![pre-commit.png](/images/nix-pre-commit.png)

-Common hooks include static analysis like source formatting, linting, etc.
+Common hooks range from static analysis or linting to source formatting.

-Since we're managing quite a couple of repositories, decentralized maintaining of the hooks became a development burden.
+Since we're managing quite a couple of repositories, maintaining the duplicated definitions became a burden.

 Hence we created: